Amina-Dirie/Mars-Rover-Kata/README.md

 ## having mulitple rovers:

-The function nextMove  in the muiltiple.rover.ts takes two arguments:
+The function nextMove  in the src/muiltiple.rover.ts takes two arguments:

 1-grid: an array of two numbers representing the maximum values of the grid's X and Y coordinates.
 ```TypeScript